gloinul/draft-westerlund-tsvwg-dtls-over-sctp-bis/draft-westerlund-tsvwg-dtls-over-sctp-bis.md

    DTLS record has been consumed.
 A more realistic implementation is two maximum DTLS record sizes.

-   If one has partial delivery in both SCTP API and the ULP API and parital processing in the DTLS/SCTP implementation the buffering space in the DTLS/SCTP layer should be no more than two DTLS records.
+  If an implementation supports partial delivery in both the SCTP API and the ULP API, and also parital processing in the DTLS/SCTP implementation, then the buffering space in the DTLS/SCTP layer ought to be no more than two DTLS records.
 In which case the MMS to set is dependent on the ULP and the endpoints capabilities.

 ## Replay Protection